-The curriculum at Christ’s is designed to fulfil our mission statement which aims to ensure that “our students become confident, responsible and successful young people, who love learning, have a desire to lead and to serve, and are ambitious for their own futures”.
+The curriculum at Christ’s School is designed to fulfil our mission statement which aims to ensure that “our students become confident, responsible and successful young people, who love learning, have a desire to lead and to serve, and are ambitious for their own futures”.

 Our student profile is typically mixed ability but with generally higher prior attainment on entry when compared to the national average; our curriculum is designed to meet the needs of all our students with an emphasis on providing the breadth and balance of subjects across all key stages to enable every student to develop their strengths and personal talents.

 The foundations of our curriculum are based around our core Christian values of Love, Justice and Peace and translated through the compulsory subjects of the National Curriculum.
-Distinctive elements of our curriculum include the study of Religious Education from Year 7 through to Year 11; another is study of Citizenship, compulsory for all students at Key Stage 3 and an option subject at Key Stage 4.
+Distinctive elements of our curriculum include the study of Religious Education from Year 7 through to Year 11; another is the study of Citizenship, compulsory for all students at Key Stage 3 and an optional subject at Key Stage 4.
 Both subjects work alongside the other elements of the curriculum with the aim of developing spiritual individuals who are sensitive to the needs of others, embrace diversity and have a commitment to equality and inclusivity.

-Our focus across our 7 year curriculum is to provide all students with the opportunity to develop the skills and acquire the knowledge needed across a broad range of subjects to achieve their potential.
-Our Key Stage 3 curriculum runs over three years and has been designed, across all subjects, with this end in mind; in some subjects (including: Maths; Science; English and RE) students will start the GCSE course towards the end of Year 9.
-Careful planning and consideration has been given to the skills and knowledge expected at every grade-path from Year 7, through to Year 13; with the focus on repeating and practising these skills so they are embedded, forming firm foundations for study through the GCSE years and on to Key Stage 5.
+Our focus across our 7-year curriculum is to provide all students with the opportunity to develop the skills and acquire the knowledge needed across a broad range of subjects to achieve their potential.
+Our Key Stage 3 curriculum runs over three years and has been designed, across all subjects, with this end in mind; in some subjects (including Maths; Science; English and RE) students will start the GCSE course towards the end of Year 9.
+Careful planning and consideration has been given to the skills and knowledge expected at every grade-path from Year 7 through to Year 13; with the focus on repeating and practising these skills so they are embedded, forming firm foundations for study through the GCSE years and on to Key Stage 5.

-Ensuring that number skills are integrated across the curriculum is a key focus of the school during 2018/19.
-All students in Key Stage 3 spend one personal development time each week working on key numeracy skills.
-This constant repetition is invaluable to all students but is especially beneficial to those students whose core number skills are lower than the expected standard.
-In Key Stage 4 students spend one personal development lesson working on real life number problems taken from newspaper articles.
-The combination of applying of Maths skills while processing and decoding written information is excellent preparation for the new GCSE in Maths but also for the increasing group of subjects that have a significant mathematical component at GCSE and A Level.
+Ensuring that number skills are integrated across the curriculum is a key focus of the school.
+Students will spend one PD time each week working on key numeracy skills.
+This constant repetition is invaluable to all students but is especially beneficial to those students whose core number skills are lower than the expected standard.This will include practical problem solving questions, The combination of applying maths skills while processing and decoding written information is excellent preparation for the GCSE in maths but also for the increasing group of subjects that have a significant mathematical component at GCSE and A Level.
 At Key Stage 3 we run an early intervention programme focusing on small group intervention with students who are identified as making less than expected progress.
 We concentrate on identifying and tackling the particular misconceptions that each student has and also on rebuilding their confidence and motivation for the subject.
 The intervention programme has been universally approved of by the participants.

 Our Able and Ambitious programme seeks to provide those students who are identified as Most Able (MA) and/or Able and Ambitious (A&A) with the opportunities for high level performance through a variety of extension and enrichment activities, which challenge and stretch them to achieve their potential.
 These occur within the curriculum as well as through extra-curricular and additionally scheduled activities.
-The Able and Ambitious Co-ordinator leads staff in ensuring the identification is undertaken to help inform their teaching and learning in order to provide support for individual students, with a whole-school focus on providing experiences that enhance and extend learning for all students.
-Our whole school Enrichment Days provide the opportunity for cross curricular work as well as focus on specific themes.
+The Able and Ambitious Co-ordinator leads staff in ensuring the identification is undertaken to help inform their teaching and learning in order to provide support for individual students, with a whole-school focus on providing experiences that enhance and extend learning for all Able and Ambitious students.

 We believe it is as important to give the time and opportunity for students to experience PE, the arts, music and technology subjects as it is to study the traditional academic disciplines.
 At Key Stage 4 we encourage as many of our students as possible to study the full suite of EBaac subjects at GCSE.
 We provide a bespoke curriculum offer where the curriculum is designed around the preferences and abilities of each cohort.
 Through our individual student (and parent) meetings we make sure that every student follows a curriculum pathway that suits their needs and aspirations.
 We have bespoke support in place for our disadvantaged students with PPG Champions employed to give individual students advice and guidance in all year groups with a particular focus in Year 9 on making aspirational GCSE choices, especially for the high prior attaining students.
 Our curriculum is designed throughout Key Stage 3 and 4 to ensure that our high prior attaining disadvantaged students are taught in the top sets in core subjects.

 Our extra-curricular programme offers a variety of opportunities for students in all year groups to supplement and fulfil their academic, sporting, musical and artistic potential.